markqvist/Reticulum/README.md

 For more info, see [unsigned.io/projects/reticulum](http://unsigned.io/projects/reticulum/)

-## Current Status
-Reticulum is in an early experimental state.
-Most features are implemented and working, but at this point the protocol may still change significantly, and is made publicly available for development collaboration, previewing and testing features.

-An API and wireformat stable alpha release is coming in the near future.
-Until then expect things to change unexpectedly if something warrants it.

 ## What hardware does Reticulum work with?
 Practically any hardware that can support at least a half-duplex channel with 1.000 bits per second throughput, and an MTU of 500 bytes.
 Data radios, modems, LoRa radios, serial lines, AX.25 TNCs, HAM radio digital modes, free-space optical links and similar systems are all examples of the types of interfaces Reticulum was designed for.